clokep/relapse/docs/README.md

-# Synapse Documentation
+# Relapse Documentation

-**The documentation is currently hosted [here](https://matrix-org.github.io/synapse).**
+**The documentation is currently hosted [here](https://clokep.github.io/relapse).**
 Please update any links to point to the new website instead.

 ## About

-This directory currently holds a series of markdown files documenting how to install, use and develop Synapse.
-The documentation is readable directly from this repository, but it is recommended to instead browse through the [website](https://matrix-org.github.io/synapse) for easier discoverability.
+This directory currently holds a series of markdown files documenting how to install, use and develop Relapse.
+The documentation is readable directly from this repository, but it is recommended to instead browse through the [website](https://clokep.github.io/relapse) for easier discoverability.

 ## Adding to the documentation